David Brown

 Yes.
 You may still recover compensation through your uninsured motorist (UM) coverage when the at-fault driver leaves the scene and no one identifies them.
 Washington insurance policies often include UM coverage unless you declined it in writing.
 An attorney can review your policy and help you file a claim if a hit-and-run driver caused your injuries.

 In Washington, the statute of limitations for filing a car accident claim is generally three years from the accident date.
 Acting quickly is essential, as waiting too long could result in losing your right to seek compensation.
-One of our skilled car accident lawyers can review your case and ensure you file promptly.
+One of our car accident lawyers can review your case and ensure you file promptly.

 If the other driver is uninsured or underinsured, you may still be able to recover compensation through your insurance policy if you have uninsured/underinsured motorist coverage.
 One of our skilled advocates can help you navigate this process.